Women in punk rock: The Tuts

 English DIY pop punk band from Hayes, London.
-Received extensive coverage from alternative music radio, most notably Amazing Radio, and from music websites.
+Received coverage from alternative music radio, most notably Amazing Radio, and music websites.
 They were featured in the ITV series Young, British and Muslim in April 2018.
-Javed is now a solo artist.
+The band's former frontwoman Nadia Javed is now a solo artist.

 The SoapGirls

 UK-based, French-born, South African-raised sisters Noemie Debray (guitar, vocals) and Camille Debray (guitar, vocals).
-Three albums released as punk band, multiple press coverage Previous career as dance-pop act on Universal Records in South Africa, scored number one album and four Top 5 singles on country's music charts.
+Three albums released as punk band.
+Previous career as dance-pop act on Universal Records in South Africa, scored number one album and four Top 5 singles on country's music charts.

 Lauren Tate

-Solo artist and since 2015 lead singer of Hands Off Gretel. an alternative rock/grunge band affiliated to the UK punk scene, formed 2015 in South Yorkshire.
+Solo artist and since 2015 lead singer of Hands Off Gretel, an alternative rock/grunge band affiliated to the UK punk scene, formed 2015 in South Yorkshire.
+Also performs RnB/Hip Hop under the alias Delilah Bon.

+Maid of Ace

+Punk rock band consisting of Hastings sisters Alison Cara Elliott (lead vocals/guitar), Anna Coral Elliott (vocals/guitar), Amy Catherine Elliott (bass/vocals) and Abby Charlotte Elliott (drums).
+Three albums released, footage of their 2015 Glastonbury Festival uploaded by the BBC to its website.
+Have played at Wembley Stadium, second on the bill to Green Day.

 Nina Courson

-French born, London based lead singer of punk rock/grunge band Healthy Junkies since 2009.
-They have released five albums, which have received multiple coverage in the press.
+French born, London-based lead singer of punk rock/grunge band Healthy Junkies since 2009.
+They have released five albums.

 Puss Johnson

 Frontwoman since 2002 of band Pussycat and the Dirty Johnsons.
-They have released four albums, which have received multiple coverage in the press.
+They have released four albums.
 Collaborated with members of 1970s punk band Satan's Rats in 2022, as "Satan's Cats".

 The Featherz

-Welsh/English band with glam and punk influences (self-styled as "Flock Rock") led by Danie Centric (known as Danie Cox prior to January 2018, born 15 December 1990 in Bridgend) on lead vocals and guitar.
+Welsh/English band with glam and punk influences (self-styled as "Flock Rock") led by Danie Centric (known as Danie Cox prior to January 2018, born 15 December 1990 in Bridgend, Wales) on lead vocals and guitar.
 Cox formed the band with two fellow former members of Georgie Girl And Her Poussez Posse, a band fronted by Georgina Baillie and mentored by Adam Ant.
-Centric also leads all female Slade tribute band Slady and records with The Lurkers.
+Centric also leads all female Slade tribute band Slady and records with the Lurkers.

 Petrol Girls

 English punk rock band formed in London in 2012 by Ren Aldridge and Liepa Kuraitė, with Joe York and Zock Astpai joining later.
 The band is named after the historical Pétroleuses and is outspokenly feminist.
-They have received media coverage.